 Snack time begins with everyone washing their hands and sitting at a spot at the table.
 The special helper passes out the napkins and the children fold their hands and wait until all are ready.
 Snack always begins with a prayer chosen by the special helper.
 Snack time is also a learning time; conversation skills, quiet music, jokes, experiencing new foods, learning names, etc. Children are encouraged to be as self-sufficient as possible during this time.

 Each day the children take part in some type of project which relates to the lesson.
 During this time the focus is on teaching the children skills such as cutting, gluing, name

 writing, following directions, listening, etc. Because we are practicing skills, projects do not turn out like manufactured crafts.
 The educational phrase is “process not product.”

 Large Motor Time

-Near the end of the day a closing is held.
-This includes a story of some kind, recap of the day, possibly singing a song or finger play learned at circle time and a goodbye song.
-Children receive projects completed during the day, find personal belongings and go to their mailbox to find their mail.
+Near the end of the day, a closing is held.
+This includes a story of some kind, a recap of the day, possibly singing a song or finger play learned at circle time, and a goodbye song.
+Children receive projects completed during the day, find personal belongings, and go to their mailbox to find their mail.

 There are also other things that the children do on occasion.
 You can find them on our Other Activities page.